 You know this is your calling if you’re excited about the thought of spending a full day (and possibly night(s)) in the outdoors.
 You enjoy working with people of different personalities.
 And you can easily handle stressful situations.

 Atlas Obscura defines an outdoor adventure guide as someone who leads “technical activities such as climbing trips, and broader wilderness expeditions where the journey and destination are the goals.”

-While qualifications and experience vary between tour operators, we’ve compiled a list of qualities that typically make it in every job application form.
+While qualifications and experience vary between tour operators, here’s a list of qualities that tend to be in every job application form.

 Any customer-facing job requires customer service competencies.
 These skills include:

 - Working in a team